thebaldgeek/thebaldgeek.github.io/README.md

 ## Planes on a map

 If you want to just look at the aircraft that we are tracking via satellite: <a href="http://thebaldgeek.net:99/tar1090/" rel="noopener" target="_blank">http://thebaldgeek.net:99/tar1090/</a>

+Node-RED has a really cool map node, so I fill it with too much data here:
+<a href="http://thebaldgeek.net:2277/worldmap/" rel="noopener" target="_blank">http://thebaldgeek.net:2277/worldmap/</a>
+Click the layers on and off via the top right.
+Tip, the wind layers are pretty heavy, only use one or none for best results unless you are on a beast of a computer.

 If you want to see aircraft that currently have satcom ACARS messages associated with them:
 <a href="http://thebaldgeek.net:22234/" rel="noopener" target="_blank">http://thebaldgeek.net:22234</a> (This map uses the fantastic work of Fred and [ACARShub](https://github.com/fredclausen/docker-acarshub))